-As the local State Member for Burdekin and Shadow Minister Natural Resources and Mines and Shadow Minister for Northern Queensland, Dale is keen to assist with you with any issue or enquiry.
+As the local State Member for Burdekin, Shadow Minister for Natural Resources and Mines, and Shadow Minister for Northern Queensland, Dale is keen to assist you with any issue or enquiry.

 Raise an issue with Dale

-As a guide, here are the main areas of responsibility at our State Government level:
+As a guide, here are the main areas of responsibility for State and Federal Government as well your local council:

 Most organisations and not-for-profit or community groups, are eligible for a free Queensland flag.
 Those eligible include schools, tertiary institutions, Scouts, youth organisations, service associations such as Rotary and Lions, welfare and ethnic organisations, sporting clubs, historical societies, museums, show societies, local fire brigades etc.